1. What is the NBA G League?

 17. Who is eligible to be drafted?

-The league signs about 180 players each year to join the pool of draft-eligible prospects.
+The league signs 100+ players each year to join the pool of draft-eligible prospects.
 They include college players who went undrafted in the NBA Draft, international prospects, and players who were recently waived by NBA teams following training camp.
-Players must be 18 years old to be eligible for the NBA G League Draft, as opposed to the NBA’s age minimum of 19.
+Players must be 18 years old to be eligible for the NBA G League Draft.

 18. How many players are on an NBA G League roster?

-There are a minimum of 10 players on rosters, with two additional spots for players placed on the inactive/injury list.
+There are a minimum of 10 players on rosters, not including a pair of two-way players allowed per NBA team.
 A team’s active roster may expand to up to 13 players if its parent club assigns players from the NBA roster.

 19. How do NBA G League contracts work?